 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Welcome to The Roar’s Olympic medal tally, which will be updated every single day during the upcoming 2020 Olympic Games, which will be held in Tokyo, Japan.
+Welcome to The Roar’s Olympic medal tally, which will be updated every single day during the 2021 Olympic Games in Tokyo, Japan.

-Between those two dates, 339 events will be contested across 33 different sports, with medals on the line in each and every event.
+Between those two dates, 339 events will be contested across 50 disciplines in 33 different sports, with medals on the line in each and every event.

 The United States of America had the most medals when the Olympics were last held in 2016, taking home 121 in total, including 46 gold.